Screenly/Screenly-Cast-for-WordPress/screenly-cast/readme.txt

 == Changelog ==

+= 0.1.20 =
+*Core: Ability to customize style on the frontend.
+* -change of color and heneral feel of content
+* -Option to display or hide logo and time
+*

+= 0.1.19 =
+* Added PHPUnit test files for wordpress.

 = 0.1.18 =
 * Minor: PHP Version 5.2.4
 * - Replaces [] with array() to comply with WP minimum requirement of PHP Version 5.2.4